• Skip to primary navigation

 • Prepare pasta according to package directions, but subtract 2 minutes from the cooking time.

 • In a large skillet, heat olive oil over medium heat.
 Add in the peas and onions first and let them cook for a few minutes.
-Add in the squash and cook until veggies just begin to soften.
+Add in the squash and garlic and cook until veggies just begin to soften.

 Notes